 14 November 2019

-addendum: Alain Badiou on Daniel Bensaïd and the value of “the friendly support of a distant comrade.”
+addenda: Alain Badiou on Daniel Bensaïd and the value of “the friendly support of a distant comrade.”
 Corey Robin on “Comrades” (book review of Gornick and Dean).